MI-AFP/tutorials/tutorials/01_fp-env.md

 Hello, Marek!
 ```

-For debugging you can run `ghci` with preloaded project:
+For debugging you can run `ghci` with project preloaded:

 ```
 % stack ghci